Stockport RFC: Northern Union

 At the end of the 1901–02 season, the County Leagues elected 18 teams to join the new Division 2 (7 from Lancashire and 10 from Yorkshire and new member South Shields) with the existing second competition scrapped.

 In 1902–03 Stockport were elected into the new 2nd Division losing many of their top pro players, In this, their eighth and last season among the semi-professional clubs, Stockport finished 18th out of 18 clubs, bottom of the league with only 11 points, whereas Morecambe, the second bottom, had 20 points.

 In May 1903, the town’s rugby and football clubs met and it was suggested that the rugby club should disband.
 Nothing was decided but the debate lingered and the Yorkshire Post of 16 July 1903 reported: “Certain conditions have been drawn up in connection with the proposed transfer of the ground to the Association club and it is understood they will be in all probability accepted.
 The opinion prevails that the Rugby Club will shortly disband.”

-At a meeting on Saturday 15 August 1903, the end was confirmed and Stockport County F.C took over liabilities that amounted to around £350 owing to a well-known gentleman [Mr Sykes] in the town.
+At a meeting on Saturday 15 August 1903, the plan to disband was confirmed.
+Stockport County F.C took over £350 in liabilities owed to a well-known gentleman [Mr Sykes] in the town.
 The rugby club, it was reported, had been sorely tried by the rapid strides made by the association game in Stockport and had fallen deeper into debt.
 The last Captain, Yorkshireman William Robinson, took a tobacconist’s shop on Castle street, Edgeley.

 "(Stockport) County gained admission to the Second Division of the Football League in 1900, and following this elevation - and consequent requirement for a larger ground - the club moved to its current home of Edgeley Park in 1902, which was then the home of Stockport Rugby League Club.
 The rugby club folded a few years later, leaving County as sole tenants."